thebrownproject/raglit-fixed-mcp/README.md

 # RagLit MCP Server

 **RagLit** is a Model Context Protocol (MCP) server designed to facilitate document processing and retrieval for Retrieval Augmented Generation (RAG) pipelines.
 It acts as an interface to an external REST API that handles the persistent storage of document chunks, vector search, and metadata filtering.
+This server can work with various backend databases, including PostgreSQL, as long as the REST API provides the necessary endpoints.

 ## Features